-Changing the Engine Oil and Filter
+Changing the Engine Oil and Filter (Models with Kawasaki Engines)

-This series of mower has different engine options: Briggs & Stratton CXi series (A, Figure 26) or Kawasaki FT730V series (B).
-Please reference figure 26 as the location of the components listed for this procedure may vary by specific engine option.
+This series of mower has different engine options: Kawasaki FX Series (A, Figure 31) and Kawasaki FT Series (B).
+Please reference figure 31 as the location of the components listed for this procedure may vary by specific engine option.

-- Warm engine by running for a few minutes.
-(Refer to the engine operator's manual for oil and filter replacement instructions.) - 2.
-Remove the oil drain hose (C) from its storage position and route the hose so that when the oil drain cap is removed the oil can be drained into a suitable container. - Place a suitable container under the oil drain hose to catch the oil.
-Using the appropriate tools, remove the oil drain cap from the oil drain hose and drain the engine oil. - 4.
-After draining, replace the cap and wipe up any spilled oil.
-Install the oil drain hose to its storage position so it is retained during normal operation. - Place an absorbent shop cloth under the engine oil filter (D).
-Remove the engine oil filter and replace with a new one. - 6.
+- 1. Warm engine by running for a few minutes.
+(Refer to the engine operator's manual for oil & filter replacement instructions.) - 2.
+Remove the oil drain hose (C) from its storage position and route the hose so that when the oil drain cap is removed the oil can be drained into a small pan. - 3.
+Place a small pan under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the oil drain cap from the oil drain hose and drain the engine oil. - After draining, replace the cap and wipe up any spilled oil.
+Reinstall the oil drain hose to its storage position so it is retained during normal operation. - Place an absorbent shop cloth under the engine oil filter (D).
+Remove the engine oil filter and replace with a new one - 6.
 Add engine oil (refer to engine operator's manual) in the fill tube (E) and check the amount of oil in the engine using the engine oil dipstick (F). - 7.
 Remove the shop cloth and wipe up any spilled oil.